Raising a Puppy

 A reputable breeder has the future of their puppies in their best interests, rather than making a sale.
 They will know their puppies the best and try to pair you up with one whose personality matches your lifestyle and needs.
-Spending some time with the puppies will also make sure you are a suit each other well and will give you the opportunity to pick up on anything wrong with the puppy.
+Spending some time with the puppies will make sure you are a suit each other well and will allow you to pick up on anything wrong with the puppy.

 Make sure to ask the breeder plenty of questions, such as:

 - Has the puppy had his first vaccinations?